department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Survivors’ and Dependents’ Educational Assistance (DEA) program: Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.

 Survivors Pension: Capitalize.
-Note there's no apostrophe in "Survivors."
+There's no apostrophe in "Survivors."

 ### T